 Students registering/adding courses should note the following important information:

 - Students are permitted to add a course via CampusCruiser/WebAdvisor prior to the beginning of the term.
-Once the term has begun, students wishing to add an open course section to their schedule, must submit an Add/Drop Change Form in person to the Registrar’s Office located in Chambers Hall.
+Once the term has begun, students wishing to add an open course section to their schedule, must submit an Add/Drop Change Form in person to the Registrar’s Office located in West Hall.
 If the course section has already met once, you will need to obtain the instructor’s permission to join the course late.

 - Students adding a course are subject to the MCC Tuition Payment Schedule in effect for the term in which the course is scheduled.
 Please note semester payment due dates.
 Please use “Make a Payment” under the WebAdvisor tab in CampusCruiser to pay your bill on or before the semester payment due date to avoid cancellation of your schedule.

 - Students withdrawing from courses are subject to the MCC Semester Refund Schedule in effect for the course(s) for which they are withdrawing.
 If you are planning to withdraw from a course and add a course that has already begun, it’s recommended that this transaction be completed in-person at the Registrar’s Office.

-- You may drop classes from your schedule on the web through CampusCruiser/WebAdvisor or submit an Add/Drop Change Form directly to the Office of the Registrar, located in Chambers Hall.
+- You may drop classes from your schedule on the web through CampusCruiser/WebAdvisor or submit an Add/Drop Change Form directly to the Enrollment Services, located in West Hall.
 For instructions on how to use CampusCruiser/WebAdvisor, please see Registration Instructions.
 Failure to attend the class or verbal notification to the instructor does not constitute official withdrawal.